Auto Trader cars

 What is Hire Purchase?

-In a Hire Purchase agreement, you don’t technically own the vehicle until you’ve made the final payment.
-You’re classed as the car’s keeper and the finance company is classed the legal owner of the car until you’ve paid the Hire Purchase loan off and paid the option to purchase fee.
-As such, you’ll need to keep up with payments or it could be repossessed.
+You’ll pay a deposit and essentially borrow money from a finance lender to pay for the car, and make monthly repayments over a set period of time – typically two to five years.
+You won’t own the vehicle until you’ve made the final payments.
+Instead, you’ll be the car’s keeper and the finance lender will be the legal owner of the car.
+You’ll need to keep up with payments or it could be taken back by the lender.
 As the registered keeper of the car, you’re responsible for insurance, servicing and maintenance, but the finance company is the legal owner of the car until the final payment.
-For that reason, you can’t sell the car without the permission of the finance company.
+For that reason, you can’t sell the car without the permission of the finance lender.

-Important things to be aware of with HP
+Things to be aware of with Hire Purchase

 How long do Hire Purchase contracts last?

-Typically, Hire Purchase contracts last anything between 12 months and five years, with the most common being three to four years.
+Hire Purchase contracts can last anything between 12 months and five years, with most lasting three to four years.
 You’d therefore make 36 to 48 payments towards the total cost of your car, excluding the initial deposit.

-What happens at the end of a HP agreement?
+What happens at the end of a Hire Purchase agreement?

-You may have one final ‘Option to Purchase’ fee to pay before you officially own the car.
-This is a nominal fee, so could be anything from £1 to £200.
+You may have to pay an ‘Option to Purchase’ fee before you officially own the car.
+This could be anything from £1 to £200.
 Always check your contract and make sure you understand the terms and conditions before you sign up.
-If you no longer wish to keep the car, you have the option to sell it privately or part-exchange it for another – but only after you become the owner and have no outstanding finance left on it.

 Can Hire Purchase contracts be transferred?

-Car finance agreements are written with the applicant in mind – they take their finances, credit rating and other factors into consideration and so they would not be applicable to someone else.
+Car finance agreements take your individual finances, credit rating and other factors into consideration and so they would not apply to someone else.
 If someone wants to buy your car, you’d have to settle your HP contract first.

 What are the other types of finance and how they compare?